Jewish principles of faith: Reconstructionist Judaism

 Reconstructionist Judaism is an American denomination that has a naturalist theology as developed by Rabbi Mordecai Kaplan.
-This theology is a variant of the naturalism of John Dewey, which combined atheistic beliefs with religious terminology in order to construct a religiously satisfying philosophy for those who had lost faith in traditional religion.
-[See id. at 385; but see Caplan at p.
-23, fn.62 ("The majority of Kaplan's views ... were formulated before he read Dewey or [William] James.")]
 Reconstructionism posits that God is neither personal nor supernatural.
 Rather, God is said to be the sum of all natural processes that allow man to become self-fulfilled.
 Rabbi Kaplan wrote that "to believe in God means to take for granted that it is man's destiny to rise above the brute and to eliminate all forms of violence and exploitation from human society".

 Many Reconstructionist Jews reject theism, and instead define themselves as religious naturalists.
 These views have been criticized on the grounds that they are actually atheists, which has only been made palatable to Jews by rewriting the dictionary.
 A significant minority of Reconstructionists have refused to accept Kaplan's theology, and instead affirm a theistic view of God.

 As in Reform Judaism, Reconstructionist Judaism holds that personal autonomy has precedence over Jewish law and theology.
 It does not ask that its adherents hold to any particular beliefs, nor does it ask that halakha be accepted as normative.
 In 1986, the Reconstructionist Rabbinical Association (RRA) and the Federation of Reconstructionist Congregations (FRC) passed the official "Platform on Reconstructionism" (2 pages).
 It is not a mandatory statement of principles, but rather a consensus of current beliefs.
 [FRC Newsletter, Sept.
 1986, pages D, E.] Major points of the platform state that: